-- Depending on the level of developer’s experience, there may be various troubles in performance;
+- Depending on the level of the developer’s experience, there may be various troubles in performance;

-- If the number of customizations is really large, it might be easier to create a new design.
+- If the number of customizations is vast, it might be easier to create a new design.

-In general, custom-made design (something that is designed for you) is the best for big businesses who want to have a completely unique website compared to those existing on the market and can invest hundreds to 2-3 thousands of dollars in it for the best user experience and result; prebuilt Magento template is the best choice for those e-sellers whose funds are limited, but who have a big amount of products to sell (if your business is just starting, might be a better choice to use smaller and easier CMSs like Shopify or Shopware – we can help with that, as well); a symbiosis between them is ideal for those online entrepreneurs who have tried prebuilt themes and see that they need additional features, or for the site to match their corporate style.
+In general, the custom-made design is the best for big businesses who want to have a unique website and willing to invest hundreds of dollars in it for the best user experience and result.
+Prebuilt Magento template is the best choice for those e-sellers whose funds are limited but who have a large number of products to sell. – If your business is just starting, it might be a better choice to use smaller and easier CMSs like Shopify or Shopware – we can help with that, as well).
+A symbiosis between them is ideal for those online entrepreneurs who have tried prebuilt themes and see that they need additional features, or for the site to match their corporate style.

-If you have questions regarding the template that will suit your business, or you need to customise your existing frontend, team WebMeridian is here to help!
+If you have questions regarding the template that will suit your business, or you need to customize your existing frontend, team WebMeridian is here to help!